skrey/yellow-extensions/documentation/english/content.md

     Level 2 heading
     ---------------

 For the most part, write text like an email and it becomes a web page.
-Text formatting can be done with little effort, just by using plain text.
+Text formatting can be done with little effort.
 Advanced formatting is possible with [HTML](http://en.wikipedia.org/wiki/HTML) or by adding more features.
 There are [plugins](https://github.com/markseu/yellowcms-extensions/tree/master/plugins) you can download.

 [Next: Adding media →](media.md)